 gen_gspro_pm

 The gen_gspro_pm function also iterates over each relevant profile in the export_profiles file and appends processed data to a final dataframe.
 First, if the PROFILE_TYPE of the profile set to be processed is PM, the profile is processed into a “PM-ready” profile (see Appendix B).
-Next, if RUN_TYPE is set to CRITERIA, the input pollutant (i.e., the speciated pollutant; see Section 2.2.2) is set to PM2_5.
+Next, if RUN_TYPE is set to CRITERIA, the input pollutant is set to PM2_5.
 If RUN_TYPE is set to INTEGRATE, the profile is filtered to remove all species listed in the tbl_tox file, renormalized to ensure the summation of all remaining weight percents equals one, and the input pollutant is set to the TOX_IN runtime variable.
-As a reminder, RUN_TYPE = INTEGRATE for OUTPUT = PM is only relevant when processing MOVES output (see ) and RUN_TYPE = NOINTEGRATE is not an available option when OUTPUT = PM.
+As a reminder, RUN_TYPE = INTEGRATE for OUTPUT = PM is only relevant when processing MOVES output (see Table 16) and RUN_TYPE = NOINTEGRATE is not an available option when OUTPUT = PM.

-Next, organic matter is processed, as necessary, to accommodate output of profiles compatible with the AE6 (PM-AE6) aerosol module and CRACMMv1.0 (PM-CR1).
-Except for organic matter related species, all profile types (i.e., PM-AE6 and PM-CR1) are interchangeable (e.g., regardless of profile type, PEC, primary elemental carbon, should be an equivalent fraction for a given profile processed).
+Next, organic matter is processed, as necessary, to accommodate output of profiles compatible with the AE6 (PM-AE6) aerosol module, CRACMMv1.0 (PM-CR1), and CRACMMv2.0 (PM-CR2).
+Except for organic matter related species, all profile types are interchangeable (e.g., regardless of profile type, PEC, primary elemental carbon, should be an equivalent fraction for a given profile processed).
 For PM-AE6 profiles, all organic matter is routed to either POC or PNCOM (i.e., OM = POC + PNCOM).
 In PM-CR1 profiles, all organic matter (i.e., carbon and non-carbon organic matter are summed for each volatility bin) is routed to five separate model species (ROCP2ALK, ROCP1ALK, ROCP0ALK, ROCN1ALK, ROCN2ALK) for organic matter.
-Assignments depend on volatility and whether carbon is contained in the modeled species (e.g., organic matter with a saturation concentration (C*) that is < 101.5 µg m-3 and > 100.5 µg m-3 would be routed to ROCP1ALK (with the middle two characters reflecting the sign of the exponent of the saturation concentration; P: positive; N: negative).
+Assignments depend on volatility (e.g., organic matter with a saturation concentration (C*) that is < 101.5 µg m-3 and > 100.5 µg m-3 would be routed to ROCP1ALK, with the middle two characters reflecting the sign of the exponent of the saturation concentration; P: positive; N: negative).
+In PM-CR2 profiles, all organic matter is routed to sixteen separate model species for organic matter.
+Assignments depend on volatility and level of oxygenation, as measured by the oxygen-to-carbon ratio.

-A profile within SPECIATE and processed by the S2S-Tool can be output to one of two profile types (i.e., PM-AE6 or PM-CR1) using the ORGANIC_MATTER_to_ORGANIC_CARBON_RATIO, CATEGORY_LEVEL_1_Generation_Mechanism and CATEGORY_LEVEL_2_Sector_Equipment metadata in the export_species_properties file and SV-POA profile in the POA Volatility Bins file.
+A profile within SPECIATE and processed by the S2S-Tool can be output to one of three profile types (i.e., PM-AE6, PM-CR1, and PM-CR2) using the ORGANIC_MATTER_to_ORGANIC_CARBON_RATIO, CATEGORY_LEVEL_1_Generation_Mechanism and CATEGORY_LEVEL_2_Sector_Equipment metadata in the export_species_properties file and SV-POA profile in the POA Volatility Bins file.
 For example, to translate from a PM-CR1 profile type, which does not differentiate carbon and non-carbon organic matter, to a PM-AE6 profile type, the ORGANIC_MATTER_to_ORGANIC_CARBON_RATIO is used to split the organic matter.
 Separately, to translate from a PM-AE6 profile type, which does not resolve organic matter by volatility, to a PM-CR1 profile, the appropriate SV-POA profile from the POA Volatility Bins file is extracted using the CATEGORY_LEVEL_1_Generation_Mechanism and CATEGORY_LEVEL_2_Sector_Equipment metadata for the target profile.

 Following treatment of organic matter, the gen_gspro_pm function accounts for the various ways chlorine, calcium, magnesium, potassium, and sodium are reported in SPECIATE profiles (atomic vs. ionic).
 Then, residual PM mass is assigned to PMOTHR if the AQM runtime variable is assigned CMAQ and FPRM if it is assigned CAMX.
 However, if the target profile is listed in the CAMx FCRS file (see Section 2.1.1), the residual PM mass is assigned to FCRS if the AQM runtime variable is assigned CAMX.
 Finally, if the AQM runtime variable is assigned CAMX, POA is added by summing POC and PNCOM (when AQM is CAMX and OUTPUT is PM, MECH_BASIS must be PM-AE6), and PNCOM is then dropped from the profile.